Skip to main contentSkip to main navigationSkip to footer content

 Course Number The number associate with a specific course such as TS-100 for Transitions.

-CPM (Cougar Peer Mentor) A student mentor that provides college transition resources and serves as the teaching assistant in Transitions (TS-100).
+CPM (Cougar Peer Mentor) A mentor that is assigned to incoming students as part of ROAR (orientation) and serves as the learning assistant in Transitions (TS-100).

 Credit Hour A way of measuring how much credit a student receives for attending a course.
 One credit hour is equivalent to 50 minutes of instruction across 15 weeks.
 Most classes are 3 credit hours.